WRITER / FILM CRITIC / FILMMAKER

 Yama-uba (When Other People Saw Us, They Saw The Dead)

-There Is No Easy Way Towards Earth (Los Suelos) Won for Brave New Weird Award 2022, nominated for a 2022 Pushcart Prize.
+There Is No Easy Way Towards Earth (Los Suelos) Winner of Brave New Weird: The Best New Weird Horror of 2022, nominated for a 2023 Pushcart Prize.

 Fox Without Den (Jellyfish Review)